dmx-systems/dmx-documentation/docs/devel.rst

 Associative Model of Data
 -------------------------

-So far the DMX storage model looks like the *graph* model: *nodes* and *edges*.
+The above images suggest the DMX storage model is *graph* based: *nodes* and *edges*.
 Actually DMX is based on the *Associative Model of Data*, an substantial extension of the graph model.

 .. figure:: _static/dmx-assoc-data-model.svg
    :width: 240px